cmoron/running_pace_api/README.md

 ### Port Already in Use

-If port 8000 or 5432 is already in use, modify the port mappings in `docker-compose.yml` or `docker-compose.dev.yml`:
+If port 8000 or 5432 is already in use, modify the port mappings in `docker-compose.dev.yml`:

 ```yaml
 ports: